 - The Grove is a cosy pub, perfect for any rainy days that you might encounter – and the beer garden is ideal for the summer months!

 Where to stay on Exmouth seafront

-Ash Hotel is a basic but comfortable hotel near Exmouth Marina.
-With budget rates (rooms start at 50 per night), it’s a great spot if you’re looking for places to stay in Exmouth on a budget.
+Ash Hotel is a comfortable and cosy hotel near Exmouth Marina.
+Despite the value rates (rooms start at £50 per night), it’s friendly B&B that doesn’t sacrifice on comfort and customer service.
 Click here for more information.

-The Dolphin Hotel is a cosy B&B set just one road back from Exmouth beach.
+The Dolphin Hotel is a charming B&B set just one road back from Exmouth Beach.
 Each uniquely furnished room has an en-suite bathroom, and there is a bar on site.
 Full breakfast is included.
 Click here for rates and to reserve your spot.

 The Devoncourt Resort is a popular resort hotel with an indoor pool, fitness centre and sauna.
 Rooms are clean and well equipped, and there is a restaurant on site with views across to the sea and to the cliffs near Orcombe point.
 Click here for more information.

 The Point is a luxury apartment in Exmouth marina.
 Featuring two bedrooms with double beds (sleeping four people in total), the apartment has deluxe bathroom and kitchen facilities and is a stone’s throw from Exmouth beach.
 Click here for more information.

 Exmouth town centre isn’t the most exciting of places – expect all the standard high street stores, with a few different restaurants and takeaways.

 However, it’s only a ten minute walk from the beautiful beach, and hotels are a lot cheaper – so if you want to stay somewhere that’s good value, check here first!